 The scale of the Maha Kumbh Mela is astonishing.
 The last one, in 2013, drew 120 million people in Prayagraj, according to a government estimate.
 An intermediate festival in 2019, though less significant religiously, attracted 240 million people.

 This year, the city, home to about 6 million residents, is preparing to host 300 to 400 million people, government officials said.
 In preparation, the state has built a temporary campsite across a 10,000-acre area, with tens of thousands of tents and bathrooms, roads, parking lots, water and electricity infrastructure and thousands of security cameras and drones.
+Some researchers suggest that the massive congregation at the confluence of rivers during specific astrological timings might have subtle, yet significant, effects on the water bodies themselves due to the sheer volume of human interaction and the specific energies believed to be present.
+While not fully understood or widely promoted, there are underlying beliefs and some nascent studies exploring this less obvious dimension of the Kumbh Mela.